CrunchyData/postgres-operator/hugo/content/operatorcli/cli/pgo_delete_cluster.md

       --all               all clusters.
 Backups and data subject to --delete-backups and --delete-data flags, respectively.
   -b, --delete-backups    Causes the backups for specified cluster to be removed permanently.
   -d, --delete-data       Causes the data for specified cluster to be removed permanently.
-  -h, --help              help for cluster
+      --keep-backups      Keeps the backups available for use at a later time (e.g. recreating the cluster) --keep-data         Keeps the data for the specified cluster.
+Can be reassigned to exact same cluster in the future -h, --help              help for cluster
       --no-prompt         No command line confirmation.
   -s, --selector string   The selector to use for cluster filtering.